niikura/test/startup/pic/example/README.md

 This page gives one example of binary system at M31 region.

-## Description of the image
+## Description of the images

-This image show the postage-stamped images around the candidate:
+The example images show the postage-stamped images around the candidate:

 - reference image